rfeinberg3/ALT/README.md

 - **Performance Metrics:** To ensure the translation model's accuracy and reliability, comprehensive metrics are collected and analyzed.

-More details can be found in the report doocument HitToEng_Report.pdf.
+  More details can be found in the report document HitToEng_Report.pdf.
+The implementation at nllb_hittite_to_english_finetune.ipynb.

 ## References: